wp-plugins/mouseflow-for-wordpress/readme.txt

 == Description ==

-A plugin for easy installation of the Mouseflow recording script
+A plugin for easy installation of the Mouseflow recording script on your Wordpress-site.

 == Installation ==